Melasma Laser Treatment

 Topical treatments, oral medications and targeted technology-driven treatments can be combined to achieve the best results in the treatment of Melasma.

-If you are facing these symptoms of Melasma, make an appointment with Dr Ho Rui Ming so that he can come up with the most suitable and effective plan for you!
+If you are facing these symptoms and want to find out the various Melasma treatment options, make an appointment with Dr Ho Rui Ming so that he can help you to come up with the most suitable and effective treatment plan!